AnkiUniversal/NLP-Japanese-Dictionary/README.md

 # NLP Japanese Dictionary
-A Japanse - English dictionary software with OCR for Windows 7, 8, 10.
+A Japanese - English dictionary software with OCR for Windows 7, 8, 10.

 More than just a simple dictionary, NLP Japanese Dictionary integrates advanced natural language processing algorithms to help you read Japanese as effortlessly as possible.